atinafabebe1/TMS_WKU/README.md

 If you don’t have a .env file, please contact me at https://t.me/Oliyadm and I will send you one.

 ## Demo Credentials
-To test the app with different roles, you can use the following credentials to log in: A password for all demo account is asdASD123!@#
+To test the app with different roles, you can use the following credentials to log in: A password for all demo accounts is asdASD123!@#

 Administrator: atinafabebe1@gmail.com
 HeadofDeployment: abrehamhod@gmail.com